Max & the Magic Marker

-Max & the Magic Marker is a platform game released for WiiWare, PlayStation 3, Nintendo DS, Macintosh, Microsoft Windows, iOS, Windows Phone 7, and Windows Phone 8.
+Max & the Magic Marker is a platform game released for WiiWare, Nintendo DS, PlayStation 3, Mac OS X, Microsoft Windows, iOS, and Windows Mobile.
 It was developed by Press Play.
+The Wii version was ported to Japan and published by Marvelous Entertainment under the name Rakugaki Hero (らくがき☆ヒーロー, Rakugaki☆Hīrō) on April 13, 2010.

 The protagonist is a boy named Max, who draws a monster with a special magic marker that he happened to come across.
 The monster comes to life, invades Max's drawings and begins wreaking havoc in them.
 Max must chase and get rid of the monster, with the help of the magic marker.

 Gameplay

 Max & the Magic Marker is a platform game with gameplay elements similar to Crayon Physics where the magic marker is controlled by the mouse and is used to create physical objects such as platforms and boxes to assist Max in his adventure.
 The Magic Marker is used by the player to create bridges, platforms and heavy objects to help Max cross caverns, rise up on moving objects, or be propelled in the air via a seesaw.